ShaggyHW/navpathService/rust/navpath-service/README.md

 Notes:
 - `requirements` is an array of `{key, value}` pairs.
 Numeric comparisons are supported when both sides are numeric; otherwise string eq/neq apply.
-- Walkability and allowed tiles are constrained by the DB if `NAVPATH_DB` is set; otherwise unconstrained.
+- Walkability and allowed tiles are constrained by the DB; `NAVPATH_DB` is required.

 ## Environment variables
-- `NAVPATH_DB` (optional, absolute path): SQLite DB file.
-Required for readiness to be true and for DB-backed constraints.
+- `NAVPATH_DB` (required, absolute path): SQLite DB file.
+The service will refuse to start if this is not set or cannot be opened.
 - `NAVPATH_HOST` (default: 127.0.0.1)
 - `NAVPATH_PORT` (default: 8080)
 - `NAVPATH_MOVE_COST_MS` (default: 200) per-tile move cost used when emitting actions.
 - `RUST_LOG` (example: `info,navpath_service=debug,axum=info`)
+- `NAVPATH_DEBUG_RESULT_PATH` (optional): absolute path where the service writes the last `/find_path` JSON response for debugging.

 ## Logging & Performance
 - Structured logs via `tracing`/`tracing-subscriber`.